ToxicFrog/doom-mods/gzap/doc/compatibility.md

 everything is in logic at once.
 Even if they do have lots of keys, tuning will be necessary for the map to be playable at all.

+### Single-use doors/elevators

+In order to support co-op play, most Doom maps are designed so that you can finish the map even if you respawn from the start partway through.
+This is not universally true, however (even in the official IWADs) and some levels can get "stuck" if you partially complete them and then return to the start (either by respawning when you die, or by leaving the level and returning in persistent mode).

+This can be worked around by resetting the level; without persistent mode you can do this by leaving the level and returning to it, and with persistent mode you can use the "reset" command at the bottom of the level select screen.

 ### Handling of weapon drops

 Things dropped by enemies are not considered checks, so e.g. shotguns dropped